-- 3.1 Develop, review, implement, and, where necessary, improve national policy and practice with regard to the protection of civilians during armed conflict in urban areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement policies and practices to avoid civilian harm by restricting the use of explosive weapons with wide area effects in populated areas whose effects extend beyond the immediate area of a military objective. - 3.4 Ensure that our armed forces make every effort in the planning of military operations and the execution of attacks in populated areas to consider direct, indirect and reverberating effects on civilians and civilian objects which can reasonably be foreseen, and take appropriate mitigation measures to limit the risk of harm to civilians and civilian objects. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with applicable international law. - 3.6 Enhance the protection of civilians by identifying, developing and exchanging good practices to reduce aggregate risks to civilians during military operations in urban warfare. - 3.7 Facilitate the dissemination and understanding of International Humanitarian Law by all parties to armed conflict.
+- 3.1 Develop, review, implement, and, where necessary, improve national policy and practice, as and when necessary, with regard to the protection of civilians during armed conflict in urban areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement policies and practices to avoid civilian harm by restricting the use of explosive weapons with wide area effects in populated areas-whose effects extend beyond the immediate area of a military objective. - The final clause is unhelpful here since this is often not known until after the weapon is used, and the overall impression conveyed by this language risks undercutting the general humanitarian objective we are pursuing.
+We believe the "wide area effects" language already covers off the substantive concern. - 3.4 Ensure that our armed forces make every effort in the planning of military operations and the execution of attacks in populated areas to consider direct, indirect and reverberating effects on civilians and civilian objects which can reasonably be foreseen, and take appropriate mitigation measures to limit the risk of harm to civilians and civilian objects. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with applicable international law. - 3.6 Enhance the protection of civilians by identifying, developing and exchanging good practices to reduce aggregate risks to civilians during military operations in urban warfare. - Thematically, you could consider combining this with paragraph 3.1. - 3.7 Facilitate the urgent dissemination and understanding of International Humanitarian Law by all parties to armed conflict. - Thematically, you could consider combining this with paragraph 3.2.